 Ours is a world full of mean people saying mean things.
 So when our children act badly, why should it surprise us?
-I’ve started this article many times and each time I start, I stop because I get overwhelmed with the task of fitting all there is to say on the subject of bullying into a 600-word post.
-This incident at a local high school made the news and yesterday a friend forwarded this video (view in full at bottom of this post).
+I’ve started this article many times and each time I start, I stop because I get overwhelmed with the task of fitting all there is to say on the subject.
+It’s no secret all of our local school systems in Huntsville, Madison, and Madison County have had incidents of bullying at school.
 That’s when I started writing again because frankly, it needs to be said.

 Bullying is so rampant in our culture that keeping it out of our schools seems to be an impossible task, but as parents there are steps we can take to protect our children.